Winter Warriors

-Winter Warriors, published in 1997, is a novel by British fantasy writer David Gemmell.
-It is the eighth entry in the Drenai series.
+Winter Warriors, published in 1997, is a novel by the British fantasy writer David Gemmell.
+It is the eighth book in the Drenai series.
 It is also the second of three stories that feature in the anthology Drenai Tales Volume Three.
 The story is set several decades after Gemmell's earlier title, Quest for Lost Heroes, and introduces an entirely new set of characters.

 Plot summary

 The Drenai army, led by Emperor Skanda, has conquered the hostile Ventrian empire.
 A man of great charm and even greater ambition, Skanda has unified the two historically hostile people by marrying the Ventrian emperor's daughter, Axiana, who is now pregnant.
 He has allied with his former enemies, including prince Malikada and his bodyguard and right-hand man, the master swordsman Antikas Karios.
 Convinced that he needs young men to furnish him with further victories, Skanda unites the Ventrian and Drenai forces and forcibly retires all of the older Drenai soldiers.
 These include Banelion, the White Wolf, the legendary Drenai general, and three old friends: Nogusta the swordsman, Kebra the archer, and Bison the wrestler.

 Unbeknownst to all but a few, demons have begun to haunt the imperial city of Usa, their malign influence driving men to commit atrocities.
 Dagorian, a young staff officer loyal to the White Wolf, investigates a series of murders but runs afoul of prince Malikada's political machinations and is marked for death.
 Dagorian hides, surviving by his wits.

 Nogusta, a master swordsman and tracker, is dispatched to hunt down some Drenai who committed murder and rape.
 One of them is a friend of Bison's and claims demonic possession is responsible for his uncharacteristic actions.
 Nogusta does not believe him and carries out the sentence, though he allows the man an honourable death.

 On his return to the city, Nogusta experiences the first of several visions.
 A black man and an outsider in the Drenai empire, Nogusta bears a family talisman that sometimes gives him glimpses of the future.
 Used to prejudice, Nogusta is fiercely loyal to those who know him well, including his friends Kebra and Bison, and his mentor, the general Banelion.
 Nogusta returns to Usa, but says nothing about his visions.

 Nogusta and his friends compete in the games held in honor of Skanda's birthday.
 Shortly thereafter, they were demobilised from the army for being too old.
 This is especially difficult for Bison, a man of great strength, crude habits, and simple thinking.
 The three decide to prospect for gold in the nearby hills, rather than march off with Banelion and the other forcibly retired soldiers.